QuantEcon/lecture-python-intro/lectures/eigen_II.md

 A primitive matrix is both irreducible (or strongly connected in the language of graph) and aperiodic.

-So Perron-Frobenius threorem explains why both Imam and Temple matrix and Hamilton matrix converge to a stationary distribution, which is the perron projection of the two matrices
+So Perron-Frobenius Theorem explains why both Imam and Temple matrix and Hamilton matrix converge to a stationary distribution, which is the Perron projection of the two matrices

 ```{code-cell} ipython3
 P = np.array([[0.68, 0.12, 0.20],